OpenHFT/Chronicle-Map/README.md

 So while the virtual memory is 270 GB, it is expected that for 500 M entries you will be trying to use no more than 20 GB (overhead/hash tables) + ~120 GB (entries)

-When Chronicle Map has exhausted all the memory on your server, its not going to be so fast, for a random access pattern you are entirely dependant on how fast your underlying disk is.
+When `ChronicleMap` has exhausted all the memory on your server, its not going to be so fast, for a random access pattern you are entirely dependant on how fast your underlying disk is.
 If your home directory is an HDD and its performance is around 125 IOPS (I/Os per second).
 Each lookup takes two memory accesses so you might get around 65 lookups per second.
 For 100-200K operations you can expect around 1600 seconds or 25-50 minutes.
-If you use an SSD, it can get around 230 K IOPS, or about 115 K Chronicle Map lookups per second.
+If you use an SSD, it can get around 230 K IOPS, or about 115 K `ChronicleMap` lookups per second.

 ### Lock contention